-NASA sees tropical storm Damien form off Australia's Pilbara coast
+NASA sees Tropical Storm Damien form off Australia's Pilbara Coast

-The low-pressure area that formed off Australia's Kimberley coast and lingered there for a couple of days has moved west and developed into Tropical Cyclone Damien off the Pilbara coastline.
-NASA's Terra satellite passed over the Southern Indian Ocean and provided forecasters with a visible image of the new tropical storm.
-The Pilbara Coast is also known as the northwest coast of Western Australia.
+The low-pressure area that formed off Australia's Kimberley coast and lingered there for a couple of days has moved west and developed into Tropical Cyclone Damien off the Pilbara coastline (also known as the northwest coast of Western Australia).
+NASA's Aqua satellite passed over the Southern Indian Ocean and provided forecasters with a visible image of the new tropical storm.

 On Feb.
-6, the Moderate Resolution Imaging Spectroradiometer or MODIS instrument that flies aboard NASA's Terra satellite provided a visible image of Damien that showed the storm had a more rounded shape than it did the previous day as it continued to consolidate.
+6, the Moderate Resolution Imaging Spectroradiometer or MODIS instrument that flies aboard NASA's Aqua satellite provided a visible image of Damien that showed the storm had a more rounded shape than it did the previous day, as it continued to consolidate.
 A more rounded shape of a tropical cyclone indicates it is becoming a more organized storm.
-Satellite imagery revealed a small central dense overcast with rain bands wrapping in towards the low-level circulation center.
+Satellite imagery revealed a small central dense overcast area with rain bands wrapping in towards the low-level circulation center.

 The Australian Bureau of Meteorology (ABM) issued warnings and watches for Damien on Feb.
 6. The Warning Zone includes Wallal Downs to Mardie, including Port Hedland, Karratha and Dampier.
 The Watch Zone extends from Mardie to Onslow, and the inland central Pilbara including Tom Price, Paraburdoo, Marble Bar and Nullagine.
 A Blue Alert is in effect for residents in or near Wallal Downs to Port Hedland and Mardie to Onslow but not including Onslow, (including the towns of Pannawonica, Tom Price, Paraburdoo, Nullagine and Marble Bar).
 A Yellow Alert is in effect for residents in or near Port Hedland to Mardie and south to Millstream (including the Town of Port Hedland, Whim Creek, Point Samson, Wickham, Roebourne, Karratha and Dampier).